 Do Mortgage Brokers Get Better Rates?

-If you are looking for a mortgage, you might be wondering whether to approach your bank/ building society or use a mortgage broker.
-There are many reasons why you should use a mortgage broker, one of which is that brokers may be able to access better mortgage rates.
+If you are looking for a mortgage, you might be wondering whether to approach your bank or building society, or to use a mortgage broker.
+There are many reasons to use a mortgage broker, one of which is that brokers may be able to access better mortgage rates.

-However, this will not apply to all mortgage lenders.
-For example, in recent years mortgage brokers have been able to access lower interest rates with NatWest than borrowers that went to NatWest directly.
-Whereas, Santander have never offered preferential rates to brokers.
+However, this is not true for all lenders.
+For example, in recent years, mortgage brokers have been able to access lower interest rates with NatWest compared to borrowers going directly to NatWest.
+Conversely, Santander has never offered preferential rates to brokers.

 Let’s explore the role of mortgage brokers in the market and how they can assist you.